isaksengeir/isaksengeir.github.io/_site/about.md

 [NRIS - Norwegian research infrastructure services](https://www.sigma2.no/nris) / [UiT](https://www.uit.no)
 <img src="artsy/self_02.png" height="200" align="left">

-<span style="font-family:Papyrus;"> It is true that I hold a *Ph.D* in computational chemistry / molecular sciences.
+<span style="font-family:Papyrus;"> It is true that I hold a *Ph.D* in molecular sciences/ computational chemistry.
 It is
 also true that when I began my university studies back in 2005 I knew little to nothing about the "*computational*" part.
 Nevertheless, when I first became familiar with molecular modeling and computer simulations, both my interests and my planned academic path started shifting.